noobeio/noobe.github.io/_posts/2019-10-29-xss-to-account-takeover.md

 {"email":"pwn@1337.com"}
 ```

-Seen in the request header there is a `csrf` token that aims to prevent **CSRF** attacks.
+In the request header, there is a `csrf` token aiming to prevent **CSRF** attacks.
 So the exploitation process becomes more difficult because there is a **CSRF** header that changes every time a request is made.

 When viewed closely, the request header and cookie have `csrf-tokens` with the same value.
 So I tried to change the two values into another value, but still the same.